Skip to Content

 Titanic vs Queen Mary Maximum Speed

-Modern cruise ships still usually have a maximum speed of between 25-30 knots.
+Modern cruise ships still usually have a maximum speed of between 25-30 knots, but normally sail far slower than that.

 Similarities Between the Queen Mary and The Titanic